Olga Danilović: 2018: Top 100, first WTA Tour titles; Fed Cup Heart Award

-2021: Australian Open and US Open debut
+2021: Australian Open and US Open debuts

-Along with Francesca Jones, Danilović made her Grand Slam main draw debut at the Australian Open.
-She won in the first round of the tournament where she faced Petra Martic.
-She was defeated in the second round by Shelby Rogers, in straight sets.
+Along with Francesca Jones, Danilović made her major main-draw debut at the Australian Open.
+She defeated 16th seed Petra Martić in the first round, before losing her next match to Shelby Rogers.

 In July, she made two back-to-back quarterfinals.
-First, at the Budapest Grand Prix, she won first two rounds before losing to Dalma Gálfi in the quarterfinal.
+First, at the Budapest Grand Prix, she won first two rounds, before losing to Dalma Gálfi in the quarterfinal.
 The following week, at the Palermo Ladies Open, she lost to Zhang Shuai in the same round.

+Danilović qualified for the US Open and defeated Alycia Parks in the first round.
+She withdrew just before her second round match against defending champion and third seed Naomi Osaka due to medical reasons.

 2022: French Open debut

-At the French Open, she qualified for the main draw to make her debut at this major defeating Viktoriya Tomova.
+At the French Open, Danilović reached the main draw to make her debut at this major defeating Viktoriya Tomova in the final qualifying round.
+She defeated Dalma Gálfi in the first round, before losing to 23rd seed Jil Teichmann.

-Ranked No. 124 as a qualifier at the Ladies Open Lausanne, she reached her second career final by beating Misaki Doi in the first, Anna Kalinskaya in the second, home favorite Simona Waltert in the quarterfinals and Anastasia Potapova in the semifinals.
+Ranked No. 124 as a qualifier at the Ladies Open Lausanne, she reached her second career final by beating Misaki Doi in the first round, Anna Kalinskaya in the second, home favorite Simona Waltert in the quarterfinals, and Anastasia Potapova in the semifinals.
 In the final, she was beaten by Petra Martić.
-At the same tournament, she won the doubles event, partnering Kristina Mladenovic.
+At the same tournament, she won the doubles event, partnering with Kristina Mladenovic.

+Playing with Elisabetta Cocciaretto, Danilović won the doubles title at the WTA 125 Open delle Puglie in September, defeating Andrea Gámiz and Eva Vedder in the final.

+2023: First WTA 125 title, back to top 100

+In May, Danilović won her first 100k title at the Open Villa de Madrid, beating Sara Sorribes Tormo in the final.

+At the French Open, as a qualifier, Danilović reached the third round, her best Grand Slam performance up to date, with wins over Jasmine Paolini and Kateryna Baindl.
+In the third round, she lost in three sets against No. 7 seed, Ons Jabeur.
+With this result, after five years, she returned to the top 100 on 12 June 2023, and reached a new career-high ranking of No. 93, on 26 June 2023 before Wimbledon.

+Ranked No. 94 at the Swedish Open in Bastad, she defeated top seed Emma Navarro to lift her first WTA 125 title.

+2024: First hardcourt title

+At the French Open, Danilović qualified for the main draw and defeated Martina Trevisan, 11th seed Danielle Collins, and Donna Vekić to reach the fourth round at a major for the first time.
+She became the first Serbian woman to reach the second week since Jelena Janković at Wimbledon 2015, and the first at Roland Garros since Ana Ivanovic in the same year.
+Her run was ended by fifth seed Markéta Vondroušová.
+She returned to the top 110 at world No. 107 on 10 June 2024.